Experience, efficiency and enjoyment.

 Thanks to this thread I am seriously thinking about giving it a go.
 I have zero experience with musical instruments (other than enjoying listening to them!) - is there such a thing as a 'beginners banjo'?

-There are loads of 5 string banjos out there from about £150 new but some of them are rubbish.
+There are loads of 5 string banjos out there from about £150 new but some of them are crap.
 The build quality tends to be OK but the sound can be really bad.
 Either try a reliable old school music shop or just take pot luck.
 Avoid Barnes and Mullins, Tanglewood cheapos, though their better ones probably are better.
 Countryman seem OK I've been lucky with several.

 Mel Bay Banjo method by Neil Griffin is good.
 There's a lot more to 5 string banjo than bluegrass and there are masses of books